JHenzi/robot-diary/README.md

 - **News**: Randomly includes current news headlines (40% chance) so the robot can reference world events as if it overheard them
 - **Seasonal Progress**: "We're in the middle of winter, with spring still 10 weeks away"

-### Intelligent Memory System
+### Intelligent Memory System with Model Context Protocol (MCP)

-The robot remembers past observations, but not by dumping full text into prompts:
+The robot remembers past observations using a **Model Context Protocol (MCP)** implementation that enables on-demand memory queries:

+- **On-Demand Memory Queries**: Instead of pre-loading all memories into prompts, the LLM dynamically queries memories during writing using function calling
+  - `query_memories(query, top_k)`: Semantic search using embeddings to find contextually relevant past observations
+  - `get_recent_memories(count)`: Temporal retrieval for continuity and day-to-day comparisons
+  - `check_memory_exists(topic)`: Quick existence checks before full queries
+- **Hybrid Retrieval**: Uses ChromaDB vector search when available, with fallback to temporal keyword search
 - **LLM-Generated Summaries**: Each observation is distilled by an AI model ([`llama-3.1-8b-instant`](https://groq.com/models/meta-llama/llama-3.1-8b-instant/)) into 200-400 character summaries that preserve:
   - Key visual details
   - Emotional tone